formorer/blog.snow-crash.org/content/blog/salsa_beta.md

 Documentation
 -------------

-Documentation of the service will happen in the Debian Wiki [2].
+Documentation of the service will happen in the [Debian Wiki](https://wiki.debian.org/Salsa/Doc).
 Please feel free to enhance the documentation.
-See also the upstream GitLab docs [3].
+See also the upstream [GitLab docs](https://docs.gitlab.com/ee/README.html).

 Getting help
 ------------